 Dr. Sam Hanke is the Chief Patient and Family Experience Officer and an Associate Professor of Pediatric Cardiology at Cincinnati Children’s Hospital Medical Center.
 A specialist in treating infants and children with complex congenital heart disease, Dr. Hanke leverages his clinical expertise and training in quality improvement science to lead large-scale efforts in family-centered care.

-Carole Keohane, MS, RN
+Carol Keohane, MS, BSN, RN

 Senior Vice President, Chief Quality and Safety Officer